-* First it must be understood that all Pages represent good or bad news being received.
-The nature depends upon the suit.
+- First, it must be understood that all Pages represent good or bad news received.
+The nature of the news depends upon the suit.

-If the Page is upright, the news being received is good.
-If the Page is reversed, the news being received is bad.
-So an upright Page of Cups in the six months position would indicate good news of an emotional nature being received within six months.
+- If the Page is upright, the news being received is good.
+If the Page is reversed, the news could be better.
+An upright Page of Cups in the six months position indicates good news of an emotional nature being received within six months.

-* A Page always represents a child.
-If the page is upright, the child will be on good behavior.
+- A Page always represents a child.
+If the Page is upright, the child will be on good behavior.
 If the Page is reversed, the child will be acting out.
 So, that Page of cups in the six months position would also tell us that the client will be interacting with a well-behaved child within six months.
-What does the child look like or how do they act?
-That depends upon the suit, where the page falls in the reading, and if the Page is upright or reversed.
+What does the child look like, or how do they act?
+It depends on the suit, where the Page falls in the reading, and if the Page is upright or reversed.
 An upright page anywhere indicates the client already knows, has heard of, or has seen the child before.
 A reversed page in any future position means the child is not yet known.
-Despite not being known, this Page should be read as though the positive personality traits are present.
+Despite this, this card should be read as though positive personality traits are present.
 A reversed Page in the present or past indicates a child with negative behavioral traits.

-* A Page CAN represent an animal, but this is not always true.
-If the person you are reading is a pet owner without children, then it is almost always the case that the Page ALSO represents one of their animals.
+- A Page CAN represent an animal, but this is not always true.
+Suppose the person you are reading is a pet owner without children.
+In that case, it is almost always the case that the Page ALSO represents one of their animals.
 If upright, the animal should be in relatively good health.
 If reversed, they may be sick.

-* When the Page of Wands falls upright near any other court card, besides what has already been covered, the person that court card represents should be read as being trusting.
-In other words, even if that court card is reversed and they are displaying the negative personality traits, the Page of Wands upright near them would indicate they can still be trusted.
+- When the Page of Wands falls upright near any other court card, the person the court card represents should be read as trusting.
+Even if that court card is reversed and they display negative personality traits, the Page of Wands upright would indicate they can still be trusted.

-* The Page of Pentacles, besides what has already been covered, should also be read as the client’s higher self.
+- The Page of Pentacles should ALSO be read as the client’s higher self.
 When upright, they can trust themselves and their own inner voice.
 When reversed, they should turn to other people for guidance and advice as they don’t see/hear clearly.

-* The Page of Pentacles CAN represent suicidal intentions.
+- The Page of Pentacles CAN represent suicidal intentions.
 This will only be true if the Page is Reversed.
-If the Page of Pentacles is Reversed as the first card, you should always check to make sure the client isn’t suicidal.
-If the Page of Pentacles is Reversed near any other court card, there is a good chance that the person the other court card represents could be pondering thoughts of suicide.
+If the Page of Pentacles is Reversed as the first card, you should always check to ensure the client isn’t suicidal.
+Suppose the Page of Pentacles is Reversed near any other court card.
+In that case, there is a good chance that the person the other court card represents could be pondering thoughts of suicide.

 Page of Wands Upright: Idealistic.
 A Visionary.
 Innocent.
 Needs approval and to be liked.
 Totally trusting of others.
 Very few discipline problems.
-Needs to be outdoors or involve in sports for this child to be at their best.
+This child needs to be outdoors or involved in sports to be at their best.

 Page of Wands Reversed: Can’t trust this child.
 Shouldn’t take eyes off this child.
 Probably has ADHD.
 A lot like Dennis the Menace.
 Doesn’t mean to get into trouble, but trouble almost always finds this child.

 Page of Cups Reversed: Known for temper tantrums.
 Selfish.
 Drama king/queen.
-Must get own way.
+He/She must get their own way.
 Will attempt to use guilt to advantage.

 Page of Pentacles Upright: Very independent.
 Enjoys doing things on their own.
 Usually only reaches out when they need/want something they can’t get/do on their own.
-Typically enjoys taking care of or caring for others or is forced into doing so.
-Will usually need some type of religious or spiritual pursuit to be at their best.
+Typically enjoys caring for others or is forced into doing so.
+Will usually need religious or spiritual pursuits to be at their best.

-One of my own teachers, told me a long time ago, that it’s always interesting when you look at the Tarot Cards.
-The Tarot Cards indicate that women do not have an adolescent period in their life as boys do.
-Women go from being a page to a Queen.
+One of my own teachers told me a long time ago that it’s always interesting when you look at the Tarot Cards.
+The Tarot Cards indicate that women do not have an adolescent period like boys.
+Women go from being Pages to Queens.
 They mature faster.
-Males grow more slowly and usually pass through an adolescent period of time, the time of the knight!
+Males grow more slowly and usually pass through an adolescent period, the time of the Knight!
 Some men stay in the role of the Knight for a long time before they finally become men or kings.
 Others may move there more quickly.
-Some never outgrow their knight phase.
-Some become men/kings, then revert back to knights/boys.
-Once a girl becomes a woman, however, they typically tend to stay there and only rarely do they regress back to a page or child.
+Some never outgrow their Knight phase.
+Some become men/Kings, then revert back to Knights/boys.
+Once a girl becomes a woman, however, they tend to stay there, rarely regressing back to a Page or child.
 Interesting idea/concept, eh?
-This is also something worth remembering as you go about learning to work with and interpret the Court Cards.
+This is worth remembering as you learn to work with and interpret the Court Cards.

 Now you need to take what you’ve learned and go out and practice.
-Consider doing at least one reading a day for a friend, relative, stranger, etc. using only the court cards!
+Consider doing at least one reading daily for a friend, relative, stranger, etc., using only the court cards!
 While this may seem confusing at first, once you master reading the court cards in multiple ways (including just as a suit), you’ll be prepared to move on to the Major Arcana.